flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 ---

+## Optional Carve deeper waterways!
+Now, if you want to carve out waterways deeper and more realistic, you can do that with the other README.
+There is a seperate README and script, which you can also run if you want to carve deeper wateryways than the SRTM provides (which is rather shallow as the SRTM lacks bathymetric information)

 ## Summary

 You’ve just built a complete **real-world terrain and building pipeline** from BlenderGIS → Blosm → Unity, including: